-This guide contains detailed strategy, mulligan, and deck-building information to help you improve your Aggro Rogue play for The Descent of Dragons meta.
+This guide contains detailed strategy, mulligan, and deck-building information to help you improve your Aggro Rogue play for The Ashes of Outland meta.

 Aggro Rogue is a relentlessly aggressive deck that has existed since the early days of Hearthstone.
 By using cheap Rogue spells like Sap and Eviscerate to control the board, minions are free to push damage directly to aggressively pressure opponents.